Planet Earth has never bothered to speak—until now. What follows is an unedited transcription of Planet Earth’s remarks to this reporter.

 I am Planet Earth.
 I am sure you have seen pictures of me, which have, lately, been accompanied by your pleas to save me.
 I am bloody sick of all the posters and dire warnings about my fate by you trumpeting, self-absorbed critters presuming to speak for me when, of course, it is, as usual, all about you.
 So, here is my response, although I do not expect any of you to listen, or care, especially as I am not going to bolster your hollow sense of self-importance.

 Let me begin by saying that the pictures you have seen of me are only a snapshot of my life, and a very brief moment at that.
-I would like to share the history of my earlier life as well my thoughts about my future, so you will know, really, who I am and not presume to speak for me.
+I would like to share the history of my earlier life as well my thoughts about my future so you will know, really, who I am and not presume to speak for me.

 My life began over 4 ½ billion years ago.
 That’s billion.
 I know it is hard, if not impossible, for you creatures of not-even-an-eyeblink to grasp, but it is important for you to appreciate the entire arc of my life before you make claims on my behalf.

 The first billion years I lived a simple but volatile life.
 I began as a molten ball of metals and minerals, bombarded by asteroids and cosmic debris large and small, and even experienced a cataclysmic collision with another planet.
 All this added to my mass and girth.
 I was roiling with volcanic activity, enveloped in mixture of gasses (none that you would find pleasant), formed a crust, and water condensed on my surface.
 Above is a simulated picture.
 Obviously, no actual pictures exist, but you get the picture.
-During this time, single-celled life, anaerobes, appeared and thrived in the methane, ammonia, water vapor, neon and carbon dioxide gaseous haze that surrounded me.
+During this time single-celled life, anaerobes, appeared and thrived in the methane, ammonia, water vapor, neon, and carbon dioxide gaseous haze that surrounded me.

 After about a billion years or so, cyanobacteria appeared.
 These are also single-celled life forms, but unlike the anaerobes, they rely on the novel process of using energy from the sun to synthesize water and carbon dioxide to create carbohydrates; a process called photosynthesis.
 Oxygen is a waste product.
-The oxygen produced was mostly absorbed in my oceans, seabed rock and land surfaces.
+The oxygen produced was mostly absorbed in my oceans, seabed rock, and land surfaces.
 I experienced a relatively steady atmospheric state for the next 2 billion years where anaerobes continued to flourish; oxygen did not constitute an appreciable part of my atmosphere.

-Take note: This very brief account covers 2/3 of my existance.
+Take note: This very brief account covers 2/3 of my existence.
 What follows in a more detailed description of the next 1/3.
 Should you be keeping score (and you should), you, homo sapiens, have been around for .02% of this remaining 1/3.

 Oxygen Holocaust!
 Oxygen Catastrophe!
 The Great Oxidation Event (GOE)!
 “The greatest pollution crisis!”
 These terms and phrases describe what occurred about 1.5 billion years ago, when the oxygen content of my atmosphere rose from .0001% to 3%—a 30,000 fold increase.
 Sunlight and oxygen were lethal to almost all the existing life forms and I became enveloped in a bubble of poisonous gas: oxygen.1